-Assessment Endpoints: The ability to effectively link environmental stressors to a focal study system in the form of stressor-response functions is the core underlying theme of the CEMPRA tool.
-In related assessments, data availability and timelines often dictate how researchers and practitioners choose to link stressors to their target study system.
-Simplified roll-up-like summaries are convenient in data-limited systems, while more integrated modelling can often take place in data-rich systems.
-The CEMPRA tool provides two major workflows and assessment endpoints.
-Stressor-response functions can be summarized as the product of the scaled response of all stressors across locations (the classical 'Joe Model'), or stressors can be run through an integrated life cycle model where stressor-response functions are linked to vital rates (e.g., survivorship, capacity).
-The simplified roll-up ('Joe Model') is useful for data-limited species, but it also serves as a convenient framework for a rapid first-pass assessment to generate stressor heatmaps.
-The integrated life cycle model has special utility for more data-rich systems where it's possible to weight and understand stressors through the lens of a demographic framework.
-This can be especially important where some stressors will have disproportionate impacts on a specific bottleneck.
+Assessment Endpoints: The ability to effectively link environmental stressors to a focal species using stressor-response functions is a core underlying function of the CEMPRA tool that differentiates it from many other cumulative effects models.
+Stressor-response functions allow stressor levels in a specific polygon to be used to predict the expected ecological response (system capacity).
+The CEMPRA tool provides two major workflows and assessment endpoints suitable for data-poor and data-rich systems.
+Stressor-response functions can be combined with stressor magnitudes in a polygon to predict local habitat capacity based on each stressor level, and the product of predicted habitat capacities for each stressor is used to generate an aggregate cumulative effect of all stressors on adult carrying capacity (the classical single-stage 'Joe Model'); alternatively, stressors can be run through an integrated life cycle model where stressor-response functions are linked to vital rates (e.g., survivorship, capacity) for discrete lifehistory stages.
+The simplified roll-up ('Joe Model') is useful for data-limited species, but it also serves as a convenient framework for a rapid first-pass assessment to generate heatmaps of stressor severity.
+The integrated life cycle model has special utility for more data-rich systems where it's possible to weight and understand stressors through the lens of a demographic stagestructured population framework.
+This can be especially important where some stressors will have disproportionate impacts on a specific life-history bottleneck and is appropriate for wellstudies species with sufficient data to parameterize a population model.

-Scenarios: Scenarios represent unique sets of conditions of constraints to represent in the tool for structured comparisons.
+Scenarios: Scenarios represent unique user-defined management or recovery interventions (or the absence of action in a reference scenario) that aid the comparison of the outcome of different management actions.
 Scenarios (or scenario profiles) can include a combination of changes in one or more stressors at one or more locations to represent a hypothetical management action (or inaction).
-Scenarios are developed as "what if" assessments (e.g., "what if restoration activity x occurred at location(s) y" "what if development x continued across location y" etc.).
-Scenarios can be implemented as changes to the stressor values (across locations) and/or changes to the stressor-response relationships, changing the underlying assumption of impact pathways.
+Scenarios are developed as "what if" assessments (e.g., "what if restoration activity X occurred at location(s) Y?"; "what if development X continued across location Z," etc.).
+Scenarios can be implemented as changes to the stressor values (across locations) and/or changes to the stressor-response relationships, changing the underlying assumption of impact pathways (e.g., for a sensitivity analysis if there is uncertainty in stressor magnitudes or stressor response functions).

-The purpose of this user guide is to introduce these concepts in further detail with illustrative examples and demonstrate how they can be brought together to implement cumulative effects assessments in the CEMPRA tool.
-The following sections of the guide include setup instructions, a quick start guide, an overview of data inputs and sample use cases.
-The purpose of the CEMPRA tool is to create a generalizable and easy-to-use cumulative effects modelling framework that is adaptable to many different systems and/or species.
+The purpose of this user guide is to introduce these concepts in further detail with examples that demonstrate how they can be used to implement cumulative effects assessments in the CEMPRA framework.
+The following sections include setup instructions, a quick start guide, an overview of data inputs, and example cases.
+The intent is also to highlight the flexibility of the CEMPRA tool as a generalizable and easy-to-use cumulative effects modelling framework that is adaptable to many different systems and/or species.